 Digitalization has landed in the retail world.
 Big data places shoppers at the heart of retailers’ strategies, driving promotions and trends.
-That means CPG firms must offer retailers a new level of value and insights to help them deliver the shopping experience consumers expect.
+That means CPG firms must offer retailers a new level of value and insights to maximize shelf efficiencies and help them deliver the shopping experience consumers expect.
 Amongst other things, this entails adapting category management tools and practices to align with retailers’ visions.
 So, what must change and what should you do to drive this transformation?
 Find out in this article!

 Category Management Challenges in a Changing Retail Landscape